 The first step for those facing the struggle of opiate addiction is admittance.
 Once they have come to terms with needing help for their addiction they will need to attend a treatment center.

 The first step in treatment for those with an opiate addiction is attending a treatment center for detoxification and stabilization.
-Withdrawal from opiates can be difficult.
-Treatment Centers, like ours here at Northbound offering our oneEighty program, provides a safe and comfortable environment.
-During the detox process, those struggling are able to receive round-the-clock medical supervision.
-During the process of detox, medications such as naltrexone are employed to ease those from dependance.
+Opioid withdrawal symptoms can be difficult to handle.
+Treatment Centers, like ours here at Northbound offering our 180 Detox program, provides a safe and comfortable environment.
+During the detox process at a treatment program, those struggling are able to receive round-the-clock medical supervision.
+During the process of detox, medications such as naltrexone are employed to ease those from dependence.

-We here at Northbound understand that every client who enters Northbound is different.
+We here at Northbound understand that every client who enters Northbound is different and requires a different treatment program.
 We are then able to provide a customized treatment plan that takes into account his or her individual needs.
-From there we are able to adjust treatment as necessary during the progression of the program.
+From there we are able to adjust opioid treatment as necessary during the progression of the program.